Deadly tornado tears through New Orleans area

 Arabi resident Michelle Malasovich says the storm left a neighbor's house in the middle of the street.
 Down the street, a house was severely damaged, and parked vehicles had been moved around by the winds.
 "This is serious for down here," she said.

-New Orleans Mayor LaToya Cantrell tweeted late Tuesday that there were no reports of casualties or significant damage to the city and that the power utility was working to restore electricity to the 8,000 customers impacted.
+New Orleans Mayor LaToya Cantrell tweeted late Tuesday that there were no reports of casualties or significant damage to the city and that the power utility was working to restore electricity.

-About 13,000 homes and businesses were reportedly without power in the three parishes around New Orleans after the storm.
+About 13,000 homes and businesses were reportedly without power in the three parishes around New Orleans.
+Entergy reported that about 3,500 remained without electricity early Wednesday morning.

 While people in the metropolitan region are used to dealing with severe weather such as hurricanes or heavy rains, it's rare that a tornado hits.
 One in 2017 caused widespread damage in the eastern part of the city.